Introduction to Email Authentication

 - When an email arrives at a recipient mail server, it queries the sending domain’s DNS to check for relevant email authentication records.

-- If email authentication records are found, the server evaluates the email it received against the email authentication records and make a delivery determination: delivered, marked as questionable, or discarded altogether.
+- If email authentication records are found, the server evaluates the email it received against the email authentication records and makes a determination: deliver it, deliver it but mark it as questionable, or discard it altogether.

 See SP 800-177, section 4 for a detailed technical description.

 What are the standards that enable email authentication?

 SPF, or Sender Policy Framework, enables a mail sender to detail the canonical source(s) (IP addresses, or domains to find those IP addresses) authorized to send email on a domain’s behalf.